Adin222/IMBd-clone-/README.md

 # IMBd-clone-
-A front-end project for IMBd clone
+A front-end project for IMDb clone using MovieDB API

-The mobile version of the website needs improvement in terms of responsiveness.

-The width of the scrollbar on mobile devices should be increased.